thien0247/esp32-ntrip-DUO/README.md

 ESP32 NTRIP Duo is made with [ESP-IDF](https://github.com/espressif/esp-idf).
 Its main function is to forward the UART of the ESP32 to a variety of protocols over WiFi.

-This software can run on any ESP32.
+This software can run on ESP32 WROOM type.

 ## Features
 - WiFi Station